cheakit/Well-Code/README.md

 }
 ```

 Now the Teacher class now has only one method.
-You can extend from the teacher class with getting other unecessary **methods**.
+You can extend from the teacher class without getting other unecessary **methods**.

+#### 2.2 D — Dependency Inversion Principle (DIP)

+*Motto: Depend on abstractions, not concretions!*

 ---